Maestri Field at Privateer Park

 Maestri Field at Privateer Park is a baseball stadium in New Orleans, Louisiana more commonly known as Maestri Field.
-It is the home field of the University of New Orleans (UNO) Privateers baseball team.
+It is the home field of the LSU New Orleans (LSUNO) Privateers baseball team.

-The facility is located on UNO's east campus, about one mile (1.6 km) from the main campus and near the intersection of Press Drive and Leon C. Simon Blvd.
-Along with the baseball diamond, the east campus is the site of Kiefer UNO Lakefront Arena and the University Tennis Center.
+The facility is located on LSUNO's east campus, about one mile (1.6 km) from the main campus and near the intersection of Press Drive and Leon C. Simon Blvd.
+Along with the baseball diamond, the east campus is the site of Kiefer LSUNO Lakefront Arena and the University Tennis Center.

 History

-The ballpark opened in 1979 and is named after Ron Maestri, who coached the team from 1972–1984 and from 2014-2015, and athletic director, where he served for 21 years ending his term in 2000.
+The ballpark opened in 1979 and is named after Ron Maestri, who coached the team from 1972 to 1984 and from 2014 to 2015, and athletic director, where he served for 21 years ending his term in 2000.
 The stadium was also the home of the New Orleans Zephyrs minor-league baseball team (1993–1996) prior to Zephyr Field opening in 1997.
 In 1996, the stadium hosted the AAU Junior Olympics baseball competition.
 Maestri returned to coach the Privateers beginning with the 2014 season.

 Stadium features

 The facility has all-aluminum seating and a brick and wrought-iron facade which dramatically changed the park's appearance.
 Maestri Field had a complete surface facelift prior to the 2006 season.
 The facelift included a complete reworking of the entire playing surface.
 Included in the renovation were new irrigation and drainage systems.
 Also, the entire sand-based Bermuda grass surface was skinned, laser graded and resodded.
 Improvements also included a 10’ halo around the home plate area and a surrounding warning track enclosing the entire grass surface.

-The park has a newly remodeled press box and a new lower fence and batter’s eye.
+The park has a newly remodeled press box and a new lower fence and batter's eye.
 Included in the remodeled press box are media facilities that feature a game management area, two radio booths and a section for media and booster seating.
 The symmetrical field measures 330 ft down the lines, 370 ft in the power alleys and 405 ft to center field.

 Stadium improvements

-In 2003, the Dominic & Mary Musso hitting facility was completed, giving the Privateers the flexibility to hit as well as pitchers the opportunity to throw during bad weather days.
-Complete with the best video equipment, the Musso Hitting Facility is located down the left field line just past the seating area.

-Prior to the 2005 season, UNO Chancellor Tim Ryan along with athletic director Jim Miller revealed a state-of-the-art clubhouse.
+Prior to the 2005 season, LSUNO Chancellor Tim Ryan along with athletic director Jim Miller revealed a state-of-the-art clubhouse.
 The clubhouse, located behind the 3rd base stands includes a 60’ wide screen television in the lounge and individual wooden lockers in the rear locker area.

-On May 10, 2013, UNO broke ground on renovations to Maestri Field.
+On May 10, 2013, LSUNO broke ground on renovations to Maestri Field.
 The renovations include a new grandstand with 800 chairback seats.
 In addition, the renovation project will also feature a new press box and a private suite.
 The project is estimated at $3 million and will be complete by the 2014 baseball season home opener against LSU on February 15.